-ANALYSIS:
+ANALYSIS

-Land Use Compatibility.
-The proposed Project meets the location criteria of the East Valley Area Plan Special Development (EV/SD) Zoning District because it includes an allowed warehouse/industrial development in a Special Development District.
+Land Use Compatibility: The proposed Project meets the location criteria of the IC and IR Land Use Zoning Districts because a warehouse/distribution facility over 80,000 sq. ft. is permitted subject to a CUP in both Land Use Districts.
 The proposed Project is a logical and orderly extension of the planned land use within the surrounding area and will not conflict with any applicable land use plan, policy, or regulations of the County.
-The project is within the boundaries of an Airport Safety Review area for the SBIA.
-While the Airport Comprehensive Land Use Plan is still under preparation, the project has been reviewed by the Airport staff and found to be consistent with State guidelines.